Top 10 self-care ideas to help you embrace winter

 Wrap up and walk outside

 It may seem counterintuitive, and it can be very hard to get off the sofa, but everyone benefits from a burst of morning light and fresh air.
-The winter solstice has passed which means that the days will now be getting a little lighter through January so lean into it - wrap up and go for an invigorating stomp around your nearest green space.
+Wrap up and go for an invigorating stomp around your nearest green space.
 Make sure you have shoes with enough grip and check the weather ahead of time.

 Drink hot chocolate